-The journal Kinesiology generally accepts original scientific papers, review articles, but takes in consideration meta-analysis, case studies, brief reports, narrative reviews, commentaries and letters to editors.
+The journal Kinesiology generally accepts original scientific papers, review articles, but takes into consideration meta-analyses, case studies, brief reports, narrative reviews, commentaries and letters to editors.

 Submissions to the journal will initially be evaluated by the Editorial Board.
 The topic of the manuscript must be appropriate for the scope of the journal.
 Manuscripts considered for publication must contain relevant and up-to-date data on theoretical or experimental research or on practical applications in the field of kinesiology.
-Accordingly, references should not be older than decade to the maximum.
+Accordingly, references should not be older than a decade at the maximum.
 Exceptions are acceptable in cases of a few really fundamental references or in relation to the nature of the scientific field or branch in question and to the topic of the contribution.
-Providing quatations and references of relevant literature is crucial for acceptance of manuscript.
-If this criteria is met, the submission will undergo a double-blind review process by at least two acknowledged and independent reviews, with review process taking up to 24 weeks.
-If these two reviews contradict each other or present opposite opinion, the Editorial Board will consult third reviewer or in case of strong disagreement even fourth of fifth party.
-The Editorial Board is not obliged to publish papers in chronological sequence of their receipt or in the sequence in which they have been accepted for publication.
-This is not due to favorizing certain authors but because of review procees itself: some papers need more corrections and improvements and therefore it takes more time to be published.
+Providing quotations and references of relevant literature is crucial for the acceptance of the manuscript.
+If these criteria are met, the submission will undergo a double-blind review process by at least two acknowledged and independent reviews, with the review process taking up to 24 weeks.
+If these two reviews contradict each other or present opposite opinions, the Editorial Board will consult the third reviewer or in case of strong disagreement even the fourth or the fifth party.
+The Editorial Board is not obliged to publish papers in the chronological sequence of their receipt or in the sequence in which they have been accepted for publication.
+This is not due to favoring certain authors but because of the review process itself: some papers need more corrections and improvements and therefore it takes more time to be published.

-At Faculty of Kinesiology we recognize that access to quality research is vital to the scientific community and beyond.
-Kinesiology is non-profit journal and all costs of publishing and peer review process are covered by the publisher itself or other funding sources like Ministry of Science and Education of the Republic of Croatia.
-Full text papers are also available free of charge at http://hrcak.srce.hr/kineziologija.
+This journal provides immediate open access to its content (Creative Commons licence) on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+At the Faculty of Kinesiology we recognize that access to quality research is vital to the scientific community and beyond.
+Kinesiology is a non-profit journal and all costs of publishing and peer review process are covered by the publisher itself or other funding sources like the Ministry of Science and Education of the Republic of Croatia.
+Full-text papers are also available free of charge at https://hrcak.srce.hr/kineziologija.
 There are no restrictions on self archiving of any form of paper (preprint, postprint and publisher's version).

 The journal is open access.